iitis/ec-qaoa-code/README.md

 ```
 julia tsp_qaoa_plot.jl generate plot
 ```
 The line will generate and save the plot to `plots` directory.
+In case of new data, one has to change the directory name in the *tsp_qaoa_plot.jl* accordingly.

 ### Error mitigation